BVI Highlights

 The William Thornton III

-The William Thornton Floating Bar & Restaurant, affectionately known as the Willy T’s, is a legendary Caribbean bar that was converted convincingly to a pirate ship – loaded with grog (drinks) and grub (food).
-The Willy-T is located in The Bight anchorage at Norman Island in the British Virgin Islands and can be reached by tender (the yacht’s boat).
+The William Thornton Floating Bar & Restaurant, affectionately known as the Willy T, is a legendary Caribbean bar that was converted convincingly to a pirate ship – loaded with grog (drinks) and grub (food).
+The Willy-T is located in The Bight anchorage.

 The Caves